 Want to know more about what your creditors can and can't do?
 Then download my free book, The Biggest Secrets Your Creditors Don't Want You to Know.
 Are you a visual learner rather than a reader?
 Do you enjoy watching YouTube to learn new things?
 Then check out my 3-part video series on how creditors use lawsuits in New Jersey to collect debts.
 Just click here for more information on how to get the links!
 Become empowered and protect your rights!

-If you live in southern New Jersey and are being sued by a debt buyer (or just don't recognize the name of the creditor bringing suit) for $8,000 or more, and want a lawyer to represent you to fight it or make a deal, call me at 856-432-4113 or contact me through this site to schedule an appointment in my Woodbury office to discuss your case.
+If you live in southern New Jersey and are being sued by a debt buyer (or just don't recognize the name of the creditor bringing suit) for $10,000 or more, and want a lawyer to represent you to fight it or make a deal, then just click this link to schedule a call with me to discuss your case.